Influence of a mass transfer stability criterion on double white dwarf populations: Implications for observations

-We then calculate the numbers of DWDs that can be detected by LISA.
-The specific methods to obtain the signal-noise-ratios (SNRs) of the DWDs can be found in \citet{lizw2020}.
+We then calculated the numbers of DWDs that can be detected by LISA.
+The specific methods to obtain the signal-noise-ratios (S/N) of the DWDs can be found in \citet{lizw2020}.
 The main input parameters are described as follows.
 The distance of each simulated binary to the Sun is got from the spatial distribution of stars in the Galaxy, where the Galaxy model with disk and bulge components are adopted from \citet{binney2008}.
-The sensitivity curve of LISA is taken from \citet{robson2018}, where we adopt the current LISA configuration with arm length of $2.5 \times 10^6$ km for the three detector arms, and the total observation time of 4 yr \citep{LISA2017}.
-A source could be detected by LISA if its SNR is larger than 7.
+The sensitivity curve of LISA is taken from \citet{robson2018}, where we adopted the current LISA configuration with an arm length of $2.5 \times 10^6$ km for the three detector arms, and a total observation time of 4 yr \citep{LISA2017}.
+A source could be detected by LISA if its S/N was higher than 7.

 The numbers of LISA detectable sources for different models are shown in Table \ref{tab:1}.
-For a small $\alpha_{\rm CE}$ of $0.25$, the number of LISA detectable sources is $1452$ in the polytropic model, which is only about ten percent of that in Ge's model.
+For a relatively small $\alpha_{\rm CE}$ value of $0.25$, the number of LISA detectable sources is $1452$ in the polytropic model, which is only about 10\%\ of that of Ge's model.
 With the increase of $\alpha_{\rm CE}$, the polytropic models predict more LISA detectable sources.
-The results are comparable to the previous works on the GW studies (e.g. \citealt{nelemans2001b,yus2010,korol2017}).
+The results are comparable to the previous works on the GW studies (e.g., \citealt{nelemans2001b,yus2010,korol2017}).
 In the fiducial model of $\alpha_{\rm CE} = 1$, the number of detectable GW sources in the polytropic model is larger than that in Ge's model by about $35\%$.
-It should be noted that the DWDs with a orbital period $\lesssim 1\;\rm d$ may contribute to the foreground noise, which has an important effect on the GW detections (e.g. \citealt{evans1987,nelemans2001b,nissanke2012,korol2022a,georgousi2022}).
-The orbital period distributions of the two models (Figures \ref{fig:8}) in this work show a large difference, and whether it affects the foreground noise should be addressed in further studies.
+It should be noted that the DWDs with a orbital period $\lesssim 1\;\rm d$ may contribute to the foreground noise, which has an important effect on the GW detections (e.g., \citealt{evans1987,nelemans2001b,nissanke2012,korol2022a,georgousi2022}).
+The orbital period distributions of the two models (Figures \ref{fig:8}) in this work show a large difference and whether it affects the foreground noise should be addressed in further studies.

-\section{{Discussion: stable RLOF versus $\gamma-$mechanism}}
+\section{{Discussion: Stable RLOF versus $\gamma-$mechanism}}